Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/04_gaia_and_shiva.md

 The Usurper of Frost will respawn at either North or South, whichever is further from where The Oracle of Darkness was defeated.

+**Make sure the two tanks have first and second aggro on the Usurper of Frost**- her auto-attacks hit the top *two* players in aggro.

 ### Fragment of Fate

 The Usurper of Frost casts *Materialization*, which spawns the Fragment of Fate